Jump to:

 We would suggest reviewing your Will with a professional adviser to make sure it still reflects your wishes.
 It also makes sense to ensure your executors are aware of your equity release arrangements.

-• Your home will need to meet your provider’s requirements, just as if you were applying for a traditional mortgage, and all lenders have slightly different criteria on the property types eligible for equity release.
+Your home will need to meet your provider’s requirements, just as if you were applying for a traditional mortgage, and all lenders have slightly different criteria on the property types eligible for equity release.
 Some aspects that might cause a problem (or reduce your options) are:

-• You will be responsible for keeping your property in a good state of repair and you will also need to make sure it is always adequately insured.
+You will be responsible for keeping your property in a good state of repair and you will also need to make sure it is always adequately insured.

-• The answer is probably.
+The answer is probably.
 Some equity release providers will consider a holiday home, as long as it is of standard construction and on the UK mainland.
 They will also want to know whether you let the property and, if so, for how many weeks per year.

 The amount you can release from a second property is likely to be less than the amount you could release from your main home.

-• Yes, you can.
+Yes, you can.
 With most lifetime mortgages you can ask to transfer the loan to your new home, but the lender’s response will depend on the type and value of the new property.
 Most traditionally built freehold properties (or leasehold with more than 80 years left on the lease) in England, Wales or Scotland would be accepted.

 Some lifetime mortgages even include an option where, if you downsize after a set period of time (usually 5 years), you can repay the loan and interest in full without incurring an early repayment charge.

-• With a lifetime mortgage, the answer is an unqualified 'yes'.
+With a lifetime mortgage, the answer is an unqualified 'yes'.
 All lifetime mortgages allow you to keep full ownership of the property and benefit from 100% of any increase in your home’s value.

 With a home reversion plan, you sell a percentage of your home to the plan provider, so you only own the share that you haven't sold (if any).
 However, you will have the right to continue living there rent free for the rest of your life.

-• The money you raise through equity release will improve your financial position, so it might affect any means tested benefits you receive, such as Pension Credit and/or Council Tax Credit.
+The money you raise through equity release will improve your financial position, so it might affect any means tested benefits you receive, such as Pension Credit and/or Council Tax Credit.

 However, equity release does not affect your state pension, or any benefits related to disability or health, such as Attendance Allowance.

-• No. Rest assured, all Equity Release Council approved schemes give you the right to stay in your home for the rest of your life, or until the last surviving applicant has moved into long-term care.
+No. Rest assured, all Equity Release Council approved schemes give you the right to stay in your home for the rest of your life, or until the last surviving applicant has moved into long-term care.
 This is guaranteed and will be clearly written into your equity release offer from the start.

-• No. All Equity Release Council approved schemes include a 'no negative equity' guarantee.
+No. All Equity Release Council approved schemes include a 'no negative equity' guarantee.
 This ensures that amount owed on a lifetime mortgage can never be greater than the value of your home.

-This guarantee also ensures that you will ever have to start making payments to prevent the debt overtaking the value of your home, will never be forced to leave your property because its value is falling and neither you nor your beneficiaries will ever have to repay more than the value of your property.
+This guarantee also ensures that you will never have to start making payments to prevent the debt overtaking the value of your home, will never be forced to leave your property because its value is falling and neither you nor your beneficiaries will ever have to repay more than the value of your property.

-• No. Once an equity release plan has been set up, the terms will stay the same until it has been repaid.
+No. Once an equity release plan has been set up, the terms will stay the same until it has been repaid.

 Even if the lender stopped offering equity release schemes and transferred your loan to another provider, the new company would have to keep to the existing terms and your plan would continue as originally agreed.

-• Not if you choose a lifetime mortgage.
+Not if you choose a lifetime mortgage.
 You keep full ownership of your home as long as you live or until you need to go into full-time care.

 However, with a home reversion plan you sell part or all of your home to the equity release provider.
 Legally, you are then their tenant, but you don’t have to pay rent.

-• Yes, equity release is safe.
+Yes, equity release is safe.
 The bad old days are long gone.
 Equity Release is tightly regulated by the Financial Conduct Authority (FCA), ensuring the advice you receive is transparent, fair, and not misleading.

 Make sure your provider is a member of the Equity Release Council – the industry body whose standards include various guarantees for your security, such as a promise that you will never owe more than the value of your home, and that you can continue living in your home for as long as you wish.

-• If your provider is a member of the Equity Release Council , you will be protected by the following guarantees:
+If your provider is a member of the Equity Release Council, you will be protected by the following guarantees:

-• The cost of arranging equity release will vary according to the scheme and provider you choose.
+The cost of arranging equity release will vary according to the scheme and provider you choose.
 Costs will usually include some or all of the following:

 Some of these charges can be added to your equity release loan, enabling you to pay less upfront if that's easier for you.
 Your adviser and lender should ensure that all these charges have been discussed with you and confirmed in writing before you commit to the plan.

-• It usually takes about 6 – 8 weeks from the date you apply until you receive your equity release funds.
+It usually takes about 6 – 8 weeks from the date you apply until you receive your equity release funds.

 We hope you found answers to your questions on equity release, but if not, don’t hesitate to drop us a line with your question and we’ll get back to you.